WT/UC Home

 All info here

 Seminar videos, program, and speakers details.
-All here.

-Full papers will be published in:
+Full papers are now published in:

 BBDS - Black Book Drawing and Sketching journal